santoshdbhosale/CV_plot_Rscript/README.md

 - [pheatmap: create annotated heatmaps in R (detailed guide)](https://www.reneshbedre.com/blog/heatmap-with-pheatmap-package-r.html#add-annotations)
 - [Making a heatmap in R with the pheatmap package](https://davetang.org/muse/2018/05/15/making-a-heatmap-in-r-with-the-pheatmap-package/)

 **Barplot:** R script for creating a bar chart with omics data.
-For this analysis, proteomics data generated inhouse was used to generate the bar plot with error bars to assess the precise measurement.
+This analysis used in-house proteomics data to generate the bar plot with error bars to assess the precise measurement.